ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 h3 runners
 ```

-You should see an entry for the agent `my-nodezero-runner` that you just started.
+You should see an entry for the runner `my-nodezero-runner` that you just started.

 You can now assign pentests to your NodeZero Runner and the Runner will automatically launch
 NodeZero.
 You can tail the logfile to see it in action: